 Jason Barclay is a partner in the firm’s Litigation Department where he specializes in complex, high stakes, and often high profile matters.
-He was named one of the top five rising stars in the country to watch by Law360 and has been recognized as a "Rising Star" by Indiana Super Lawyers.
+He was named one of the top rising stars in the country by Law360 in 2011 and 2014 and has been recognized as a "Rising Star" by Indiana Super Lawyers.
 Benchmark Litigation added him to their list of the best young litigators, and at the age of 35, the Indianapolis Business Journal called Barclay “one of the state’s top trial lawyers.”

 Barclay tried his first federal jury trial at the age of 26, and served as legal counsel to former Indiana Governor Mitch Daniels at the age of 28.
 Since then, his experience as a trial lawyer includes assisting one of the nation's leading pharmaceutical suppliers in obtaining a seven-figure judgment against the United States government, helping clients obtain jury acquittals in federal court on charges ranging from public corruption to obstruction of justice to mail and wire fraud, helping a Fortune 100 steel manufacturer secure the dismissal of a $100 million lawsuit, and recently he assisted in overturning the racketeering and money laundering convictions of eight defendants before the Sixth Circuit Court of Appeals.